Skip to content

 gcc -S hello.i -o hello.s

-Opening hello.s, we will see x86-64 assembly similar to this (output varies by platform):
+Opening hello.s, you will see x86-64 assembly similar to this (output varies by platform):

 asm